huebicode/leveldb-parser/README.md

-# LevelDB Parser (Master’s Thesis Project)
+# LevelDB Parser

-This is the early-stage repository for my Master’s thesis project, which involves developing a parser for LevelDB.
+This project is part of my Master’s thesis in *Digital forensics* at *Hochschule Albstadt-Sigmaringen*, Germany, which involves developing a parser for LevelDB.
+The final thesis will be uploaded here after completion.

 ## Project Goal